How to choose your musculoskeletal therapist

 2. Choose which type of therapy is most appropriate: physiotherapy, chiropractic, osteopathy, massage therapy

-3. Ask your vet or somebody experienced, who you trust, f
+3. Ask your vet or somebody experienced, who you trust, for recommendations

 4. Check the RAMP register or the relevant professional associations, eg NAVP for veterinary physiotherapists, ACPAT for chartered (human) animal physiotherapists